 James Edward Mills, Madison, WI.
-On this date 50 years ago the Civil Rights Act of 1964 was signed into law.
-In a White House ceremony in the presence of Martin Luther King Jr and other dignitaries President Lyndon Johnson administered the passage of legislation that ended legal discrimination in the United States once and […]
+On this date 51 years ago the Civil Rights Act of 1964 (enacted July 2, 1964) was signed into law.
+In a White House ceremony in the presence of Martin Luther King Jr and other dignitaries President Lyndon Johnson administered the passage of legislation that ended legal discrimination in the […]

 Susan Roberts, Moscow, ID.
 My first daily newspaper job in 1964.
 Couldn’t treat people that way.
 Went to work with Y-Teens in low income Hamden, CT, instead.
 Learned a lot about others!

 Marlot Roads, West STL County, CO.
 March 10 1964 Frankfort, KY

 Noelle Vitt, Norwichvt, VT.
 I was ostracized in 1964 for dating a black student.
 I remember this era with such pain.

 James Edward Mills, Madison, WI.
 Fifty years ago this summer in 1964 Charles Madison Crenchaw became the first African-American to climb to the summit of Mount McKinley, the tallest peak in North America.
 Also known as Denali this peak represents the highest physical point that anyone can achieve in this country.
 And as metaphor of […]

 Janetta Stringfellow Brookline, MA Tons!
 Grew up in Cape Elizabeth, Maine in the ’70s with a white mother who denied I was adopted.
 Found my birth mother when I was 31, who is also white, but at least had a story about a Kenyon grad student she hooked up with on her 18th bday in […]

 Nancy L Moore Livingston, MT We lived in DC 1964-65 and one day a kid from the inner city offered to mow our lawn.
 He so wanted to do a good job he was starting to cut it too short.
 So my dad sent me out to offer him some lemonade to get him to […]